KZTN/COVID-RN/README-US.md

 cd COVID-RN
 ```

-Create an .env file at the root of the project and add the following lines
+Create an .env file at the root of the project and add the following lines:

 ```bash
 REACT_APP_GOOGLE_KEY= YOUR_GOOGLE_API_HERE